Medication Search - Apo-Tolbutamide

 Breast-feeding: Tolbutamide passes into breast milk and should not be taken by breast-feeding women.
 If you are a breast-feeding mother and are taking tolbutamide, it may affect your baby.

-What other drugs could interact with the Apo-Tolbutamide medication?
+What other drugs could interact with Apo-Tolbutamide?

 There may be an interaction between tolbutamide and any of the following: